VIC.GOV.AU | Policy and Advisory Library

 3. Travel funding

-Travellers may represent DET in a variety of funded travel activities.
-Travel may be fully or partly funded by DET, or through other sources including sponsored travel or self-funded travel.
+Travellers may represent DE in a variety of funded travel activities.
+Travel may be fully or partly funded by DE, or through other sources, including sponsored travel or self-funded travel.

-Regardless of the funding source, travellers travelling on behalf of DET (in any capacity) are required to abide by the policy and Rules, including the pre-travel approval process (see section 4.2 and 4.3) and personal travel guidelines (see section 4.4)
+Regardless of the funding source, school-based staff travelling on behalf of DE (in any capacity) must follow the policy and procedures, including the pre-travel approval process (refer to section 4.2) and personal travel guidelines (refer to section 4.3).

 3.1 Partially funded travel

-Where DET is only partially funding travel, the travel request must identify all funding sources and be approved in advance of travel.
-The external funding source is to be identified along with the breakdown of all funds to be received.
+Where DE is only partially funding travel, the travel request must identify all funding sources and be approved in advance of travel.
+The external funding source is to be identified, along with the breakdown of all funds to be received.
 Such travel is subject to approval.

 3.2 Self-funded travel

 Travellers may co-fund or wholly fund official travel.
-If the traveller is officially representing DET, travel approval must be obtained.
+If the traveller is officially representing DE, travel approval must be obtained before the departure date.

 3.3 Sponsored travel

-Travellers and travel approvers must ensure that sponsorship arrangements are with organisations where the reputational risk to the state or DET is low or nil.
+Travellers and travel approvers must ensure that sponsorship arrangements are with organisations where the reputational risk to the Victorian Government or DE is low or nil.
 Travellers and travel approvers should carry out reasonable background checks on potential sponsorship associates, their full range of business interests and activities, and ensure any potential risks are identified.

 4. Travel approvals